-The Southwark Yard remained active for much of the 19th century, serving the country well as a production center during the War of 1812 up through the Civil War.
+The Southwark Yard remained active for much of the 19th century, serving the country as a production center during the War of 1812 and through the Civil War.
 More than 50,000 Philadelphians watched the first warship launch from Southwark: the wooden-hulled Franklin.
-New technology allowing iron-clad ships changed the production process, necessitating changes at the Southwark Yard to keep it competitive with newer facilities in Massachusetts and Virginia.
-Investments in floating dry docks (the first in the world) extended its useful life, but eventually it became clear that Philadelphia would need an entirely new shipyard.
+New technology allowing ironclad ships changed the production process, necessitating changes at the Southwark Yard to keep it competitive with newer facilities in Massachusetts and Virginia.
+Investments in floating dry docks (the first in the world) extended the yard’s useful life, but eventually it became clear that Philadelphia would need an entirely new shipyard.

 The Philadelphia Naval Shipyard (PNSY) continued to operate as a naval base until 1996, employing more than 40,000 people during its peak production period in World War II.
 During that time, 53 warships were constructed, and an additional 1,218 were repaired.
 The year 1970 saw the completion of the Blue Ridge, the last new ship to be built at the Yard.
 Rumors of closure persisted in the decades following, becoming reality when the Base Realignment and Closure Commission (BRAC) made the decision to cease operations in 1991.
 A court challenge postponed the inevitable for several years, and in the interim the USS John F. Kennedy received a two year overhaul at the PNSY (this would become its final assignment).
 The Philadelphia Naval Shipyard closed on September 26, 1996.